 Unfortunately, like everywhere, there are some black sheep in the nonprofit sector as well, and you might come across them online or while abroad.
 Some could be flat-out scams, while others may operate in ethically questionable grey zones.

-Take my time in Uganda: I stayed at Lake Bunyonyi for some weeks and every time I would go for a walk, a different local would chat me up and tell me about his nonprofit organization: orphanages, women empowerment, etc. Upon following up with some simple inquires, however, their stories would all fall apart – suddenly the orphanage was closed every time we stopped by, no paperwork whatsoever could be produced and generic pictures of children on Facebook were the only dubious backup for any claim.
-In the end all conversations ended with a request for money.
+Take my time in Uganda: I stayed at Lake Bunyonyi for some weeks and every time I would go for a walk a different local would chat me up and tell me about their nonprofit organization: orphanages, women empowerment at a quarry, etc. Upon following up with some simple inquires, however, their stories would fall apart quickly – suddenly the orphanage was closed every time we stopped by, no paperwork whatsoever could be produced and generic pictures of children on Facebook were supposed to back up the dubious claims.
+In the end, all conversations ended with a request for money.

-While these were pretty obvious attempts to make a quick buck, which could easily be unveiled by common sense, some other set ups are more subtle.
+While these were pretty obvious attempts to make a quick buck, some other set ups are more subtle.

 For instance, when I was in Asia I found a project called “Volunteer in Java” on Google without much of a search effort.
 As the person in charge explained to me later, a Lonely Planet writer had given this project near Jakarta quite an SEO boost.
-Unfortunately that writer must have been pretty naïve and advocated for an organization that turned out to be rather shady, at least throughout my stay.
-On our first day, another volunteer and I were sent to different city, supposedly to teach at a school.
+Unfortunately, that writer soon seemed a bit naïve and ill-informed to me, advocating for an organization that employed somewhat shady practices, at least throughout my stay.
+On our first day, another volunteer and I were sent to a different city, supposedly to teach at a school.
 As it turned out, it was actually a language school (where students pay for classes) and it was enrollment day.
 We were given promotional t-shirts and minutes later the people in charge presented us on a stage to some 40 mothers as teachers of a language school we had never set foot in before.
-The situation was so perplexing that it took us a moment to realize what was happening: our project leader had rented us out to a for-profit language school, where we were used to deceive people with an alleged affiliation that was in fact non-existent.
+The situation was so perplexing that it took us a moment to realize what was happening: our project leader had rented us out to a for-profit language school, where we were used to deceive people with an alleged affiliation that was non-existent.
 Over the next days we would teach in another language school and at a private home, while the project description had made it seem as though we’d be working at primary and secondary schools.
-Even though the project doesn’t explicitly call itself a nonprofit, its description makes it sound like foreign volunteers would contribute to a good cause, when actually the person in charge made money of all the lessons we were involved with.
+Even though the project doesn’t explicitly call itself a nonprofit, its description makes it sound like foreign volunteers would contribute to a good cause, when in fact the person in charge made money of all the lessons we were involved with.
 There was a certain finesse to the set up and many volunteers might not pick up on the dubious scheme at all; especially since it was still an interesting off the beaten path experience, which included teaching at a Javanese prison and other memorable moments.
 The problem with these kinds of projects is, however, that they distract from legit nonprofits that could use any helping hand and donation.

 along these lines